A week ago I handed my grumpy, teething child to my husband and ran off to join a

 A few months ago I got the idea to seek out other stay-at-home-moms through a local MOPS (Mothers of Preschoolers) group.
 So I packed up the baby and the car and went to their first meeting of the school year and was promptly overwhelmed by the amount of extroverting required to sit and smile at a room full of 50 strangers.
 Don’t get me wrong, everyone was very friendly and welcoming and the breakfast casseroles were on point, but I didn’t feel like I was able to make any meaningful connections in a group that size even though we were all mothers and probably had had similar experiences to share.
 (I eventually met up with one of the ladies from the group and she recommended I try the Mom’s Night Out gatherings, which are smaller and less formal.
 For now I just kinda lurk on the Facebook page…because that’s the only way I remember how to socialize…)

-But last week’s meeting with the tribe of weirdos was different.
+But last week’s meeting with the roomful of weirdos was different.
 For starters, I’ve been to events at The Wonder Jam before and knew at least 3 people in the room already, and had a buddy who kindly guided me through introductory conversations and gently reminded me to mention that I have a blog and, uh, a child.
 Right.
 But more importantly, I shared something with everyone in the room besides motherhood, though there were plenty of business-moms (not all of whom are mommy bloggers) in attendance.
 We were all building our little (or big!) empires.
 Most of us were bloggers and/or content creators.
 All of us wanted to hear and be heard, know and be known.

 I left having learned about lots of local people doing lots of cool things.
 I made a friend (I think…Internet friendships are tricky to define) and found a collaborator.
-I was motivated to burrow deeper into this tribe of weirdos and welcome others in.
+I was motivated to burrow deeper into this group of weirdos and welcome others in.
 I’ll start my business coaching later this week to start bringing some visions to life.
 I put together a small mastermind of business bloggers and it gives me so much life to write, teach, and encourage other women in business.
 As much as I love being Mom, I have to be something else beyond that.
 The tribe of weirdos lets me discover what that is.